Yura-Voloshyn/apartment-marketplace-app/README.md

-The application has an adaptive layout so app user can be able to: view list of available apartments, sort by price and filter by rooms, add new apartment, delete an apartment - on mobile or desctop device.
+The application has an adaptive layout so app user can be able to: view list of available apartments, sort by price and filter by rooms, add new apartment, delete an apartment - on mobile or desktop device.